oracle-samples/oracle-timesten-samples/languages/nodejs/README.md

 This sample showcases TimesTen JSON capabilities from Node.js using the `node-oracledb` driver.
 It recreates a JSON-enabled purchase order table, loads and updates JSON documents, creates a functional JSON index, runs JSON_VALUE queries by user, and renders line items through `JSON_TABLE`.

+The sample performs the following steps:

-* Creates and drops the `j_purchaseorder` table used to store JSON purchase orders
+* Creates a `j_purchaseorder` table to store JSON purchase orders
 * Loads two purchase order documents from JSON files
 * Builds a JSON value index on the `User` field for targeted lookups
 * Updates an existing purchase order with revised JSON content